-In addition to Proficient, the Advanced student is able to, given $\frac{a(x)}{b(x)} = q(x) + \frac{r(x)}{b(x)}$.
+In addition to Proficient, the Advanced student is able to, given $\frac{a(x)}{b(x)} = q(x) + \frac{r(x)}{b(x)}$ are polynomials with the degree of r(x) less than the degree of b(x) using inspection, long division, or, for the more complicated examples, a computer algebra system. (i.e. rewriting a rational expression as the quotient plus the remainder over divisor).

-- Identify the missing coefficient from a polynomial a(x) when given b(x), q(x), and r(x).
+- Identify the missing coefficient from a polynomial a(x) when given b(x), g(x), and r(x).
 OR - Generalize the patterns obtained by dividing various degrees of polynomials.